patrick-replogle/patrick-replogle/README.md

-Hi there 👋

-My name is Patrick and I'm a full stack web developer and recent Lambda School alumni from Portland, OR.
+👋 My name is Patrick and I'm a full stack web developer and recent Lambda School alumni from Portland, OR.
 I'm always eager to learn a new technology, or contribute to an interesting project.

 ⚡ Some technologies I use: